 Breast Implant Placement Options

-I often use what is called a dual-plane placement, so the upper part of the implant is covered by muscle, and the lower part of the implant is not.
-We do this to give more fullness to the lower portion of the breast.
+Dr. Nimtz often uses a dual-plane placement so the upper part of the implant is covered by muscle and the lower part of the implant is not.
+This placement gives more fullness to the lower portion of the breast.
 It works particularly well on women who are small breasted to begin with.
-We use this approach also to decrease the risk of animation deformity (the implant moves anytime a patient flexes her pectoral muscles).
-The least risk of any animation deformity is placing that implant subglandular, or on top of the muscle, but a woman with little breast tissue will get the circular-shaped breast and not a natural breast shape.
+He also uses this approach to decrease the risk of animation deformity (the implant moves anytime a patient flexes her pectoral muscles).
+The least risk of any animation deformity is placing that implant subglandularly, or on top of the muscle, but this placement gives women with little breast tissue a circular-shaped breast instead of a natural breast shape.

 Dr. Jared Nimtz

 Dr. Nimtz is a Lexington board-certified plastic surgeon who is highly skilled, experienced, and truly cares about his patients.
 Through a conservative, classic approach to surgery he provides natural-looking results that are attractive and proportionate.Meet Dr. Nimtz

 How Long Does It Take To Recover From Breast Augmentation Surgery?

 You’ll feel sore for the first few days after surgery but should be able to manage any pain with medication prescribed by Dr. Nimtz.
 Most patients can return to work and light activity about a week after surgery and start easing into more strenuous activities within 4 to 6 weeks.
 It’s important to wear your surgical support bra as directed during the recovery period and keep the area around the incisions clean and dry until you have healed.

 Patients who are interested in breast augmentation without implants can attain a small increase in breast size with fat transfer.
 With this procedure, Dr. Nimtz removes fat with liposuction then purifies it and injects it into the breast.
 The patient can see a subtle, more natural effect with fat transfer and receives the benefit of enhancing contours with liposuction as well.